History of video games: Further advancements in online gaming: Cross-platform play and cloud gaming

-Until the 2010s, online play for most platforms were limited to players on that same platform, though some games such as Final Fantasy XI had experimented with limited models.
+Until the 2010s, online play for most platforms was limited to players on that same platform, though some games such as Final Fantasy XI had experimented with limited models.
 As new gaming consoles converged in design to personal computers and with common middleware libraries, it became technically feasible to allow for cross-platform play between different platforms, but business objectives by Microsoft, Nintendo, and Sony, looking to maintain control on their online services, initially rejected this, most notably by Sony who had stated they wanted to maintain a family-friendly environment for its online services.
-Epic Games' Fortnite Battle Royale first released in 2017 proved an instrumental driver on cross-platform play.
-Fortnite had quickly gained popularity in its first few months of release, and Epic had been able to prove the ease which cross-platform play could be implemented between the Xbox, Windows, and mobile platforms with its backend libraries.
-Nintendo followed by allowing cross-play on the Switch, and eventually, by 2018 Sony agreed to allow selected games such as Fortnite to have cross-platform play.
+Epic Games' Fortnite Battle Royale first released in 2017, proved an instrumental driver of cross-platform play.
+Fortnite had quickly gained popularity in its first few months of release, and Epic had been able to prove the ease with which cross-platform play could be implemented between the Xbox, Windows, and mobile platforms with its backend libraries.
+Nintendo followed by allowing cross-play on the Switch, and eventually, by 2018, Sony agreed to allow selected games such as Fortnite to have cross-platform play.
 Since then, numerous games have gained or were released with cross-platform play support across consoles, computers, and mobile devices.

 The first cloud gaming services emerged in 2009.
 These services allowed players to play games where the processing power was performed on a computer system at a hosted location, while the game's output and player's input were sent to that system over the Internet, using the power of cloud computing.
 This eliminated the need for a costly console or dedicated gaming computer for players.
 Early services like OnLive and Gaikai showed that cloud gaming was possible but was very much tied to the player's latency, as a slow network could easily stall the game's performance.

 Cloud gaming became more refined in the 2010s as total network capacity around the world increased with higher bandwidths made available to consumers, in addition to new technologies to try to overcome the latency issue.
 Sony acquired both OnLive and Gaikai in the mid-2010s, and used the former as the basis for its PlayStation Now cloud gaming service, allowing players to play older PlayStation games on newer consoles.
 Other players in the cloud gaming arena that emerged in this period include NVidia's GeForce Now, Microsoft's xCloud, Google's Stadia, and Amazon Luna.